wxue24/397-assignment2/README.md

 7. Reward function
-   - If agent digs at a treasure location he gets +10
+   - If agent digs at a treasure location he gets +2
-   - If agent digs at wrong location he gets -1
+   - If agent moves from location to location he gets -1
-   - If agent moves to location he hasn't been to he gets +1
+   - If agent lands on terminal state he gets +5
-   - If agent moves to location he has been to he gets -1
+   - If agent lands on terminal state and finds all three buried treasures he gets +15